SHIT FOR BRAINS

-He slid his hands under my butt, messaging my cheeks.
-I wanted him to take me right there in the tree – a perfect simian I was, fucking on a branch.
-That wasn’t going to happen.
-Jack thought he’d get my attention by snapping the waistband of my briefs, but I had returned to going commando.
+He slides his hands under my butt, messaging my cheeks.
+I want him to take me right there in the tree – a perfect simian I am, fucking on a branch.
+That isn’t going to happen.
+Jack thinks he’ll get my attention by snapping the waistband of my briefs, but I have returned to going commando.

 “Disappointed?
 It’s just more comfortable.”